CMA (Medication Aide) Requirements By State Resource Guide

 South Dakota

-South Dakota Unlicensed Medication Assistants (UMAs) eligibility requirements include a high school diploma or GED equivalent and completion of a board-approved training program to register for the UMA exam.
-Applicants have two attempts to pass the UMA exam, and certification is valid for two years.
-For more information, visit the South Dakota Board of Nursing site.
+In South Dakota, the criteria for becoming an unlicensed medication assistant (UMA) include completing a board-approved training program and passing the UMA exam.
+Applicants can make two attempts to pass the UMA exam, and certification is valid for two years.

 Tennessee

-Tennessee residents interested in becoming certified medication aides must complete an approved medication aide training program, have completed 12th grade or the equivalent, be at least 18 years old, and have worked as CNAs for 365 days of continuous, uninterrupted full-time work at no more than two different facilities.
-For more information, contact the Tennessee Board of Nursing.
+Tennessee residents interested in becoming certified medication aides must complete approved medication aide training programs.
+They also must have 365 days of continuous, uninterrupted, full-time work experience as CNAs at no more than two different facilities.

 Texas